TESS Revisits WASP-12: Updated Orbital Decay Rate and Constraints on Atmospheric Variability: Discussion

 In short, there is not yet a completely satisfactory explanation for the rapid orbital decay of WASP-12b.
 Some priorities for future progress in this realm are better characterization of the host star and its evolutionary state, as well as more sensitive searches for nearby planetary companions.

 Orbital decay has not yet been detected for any other planet, at least not with nearly the same high confidence level as it has been detected for WASP-12b.
 However, looking at the wider population of hot Jupiters, there are several other planets with characteristics similar to those of WASP-12b that might be expected to show comparable rates of orbital decay.
-In particular, if we assume Equation~\eqref{eq:dpdt} is correct and that $Q'_*$ is the same for all hot Jupiter systems, then WASP-103b, KELT-16b, WASP-18b, and the recently discovered ultrahot Jupiter TOI-2109b have larger predicted $|dP/dt|$ values than WASP-12b (see Figure~14 in \citealt{wong2021toi2109}).
+In particular, if we assume Equation~\eqref{eq:dpdt} is correct and that $Q'_*$ is the same for all hot-Jupiter systems, then WASP-103b, KELT-16b, WASP-18b, and the recently discovered ultra-hot Jupiter TOI-2109b have larger predicted $|dP/dt|$ values than WASP-12b (see Figure~14 in \citealt{wong2021toi2109}).
 Notably, the hosts of all five aforementioned planets are F-type stars.
-The transits of WASP-18b have been monitored for over 15 years, with no sign yet of a decaying orbital period; this nondetection constrains WASP-18's tidal quality factor to $Q'_* > (1.7 \pm 0.4)\times 10^6$ \citep{patra2020}.
+The transits of WASP-18b have been monitored for over 15 years, with no sign yet of a decaying orbital period; this nondetection constrains WASP-18's tidal quality factor to $Q'_* > 3.9 \times 10^6$ at $2\sigma$ \citep{m20a}.
+Meanwhile, a recent analysis of WASP-103b transit timings spanning seven years yielded a $3\sigma$ lower limit of $Q'_* > 1.6 \times 10^6$ \citep{barros2022}.
 Perhaps there is a diversity in the dissipative properties of planet-hosting stars, or a very sensitive dependence on the forcing frequency and internal structure of the star.

 TOI-2109b is a particularly promising candidate for probing tidal orbital decay.
-Due to its ultrashort 0.67 day orbital period and its large mass of roughly $5\,M_{\rm Jup}$, this extreme hot Jupiter has a predicted orbital decay rate that is more than an order of magnitude faster than that of WASP-12b (assuming the same $Q'_*$).
+Due to its ultra-short 0.67 day orbital period and its large mass of roughly $5\,M_{\rm Jup}$, this extreme hot Jupiter has a predicted orbital decay rate that is more than an order of magnitude faster than that of WASP-12b (assuming the same $Q'_*$).
 Follow-up transit observations of the TOI-2109 system over the coming years should soon allow us to determine if the host star has a $Q'_*$ value comparable to that of WASP-12, or a higher $Q'_*$ similar to WASP-18.